thomasmacpherson/piface/README.md

 You can find some example python scripts in python/demos.

+If you would like to remove the PiFace Python libraries, issue the following command:

+     $ sudo rm -r /usr/local/lib/python2.7/dist-packages/{piface,piface-1.0.egg-info}

 ### C
 To install the C pfio library download the source, move into the C directory, call the setup scripts and then (as root) run the install command: